Skip to main content

 Prerequisites

-• Jetson Orin with JetPack 6.x flashed
+• Jetson Orin device with JetPack 6.x flashed.

-• Python 3.10
+• Python 3.10 (matches NVIDIA's JetPack 6 PyTorch wheel).

-• CUDA runtime (included with JetPack)
+• CUDA runtime included with JetPack.

 Install PyTorch